registered hospitals on Medlinx

 Business Assessment Document

-We prepared a comprehensive document detailing the various needs of the parties involved that need to be collaborated through the application.
+We prepared a comprehensive document detailing various needs of the parties involved that need to be collaborated through the application.

 User Interface Design